Preliminary results show lead for ruling Socialists in Albania

 After eight years in power, much of Rama’s campaign focused on bringing investment into Albania and specifically on investments into major infrastructure projects like new ports and airports – he envisages raising the number of international airports in the country from two at present to four or five.
 The prime minister also sought to capitalise on his handling of the pandemic and the November 2019 earthquake.
 However, critics have warned that such high-profile projects won’t do much to address the concerns of ordinary Albanians, which are focused on the lack of jobs and mass emigration, especially of young people.

 Basha, by contrast, offered a fresh start to voters disillusioned after eight years of the Socialist Party.
-As it prepares to return to the parliament, the Democratic Party has been working to show voters it is ready to govern responsibly and guide Albania towards EU accession.
-While all the main parties want to take Albania into the EU, Basha was especially vocal on this issue and committed to launching accession talks within 100 days should he become prime minister.
+As it prepares to return to Parliament, the Democratic Party has been working to show voters it is ready to govern responsibly and guide Albania towards EU accession.
+While all the main parties want to take Albania into the EU, Basha was especially vocal on this issue and is committed to launching accession talks within 100 days should he become prime minister.
 He also repeatedly accused the Socialist government of corruption and claimed it is controlled by oligarchs.

 As the results are counted, international observers have appealed for calm.

 “Voters in Albania turned out in full force to express their will.
 Election & law enforcement authorities have the duty to ensure integrity of the vote.
-Candidates and leaders, too, have their duty: not to presume results but to accept the judgment of voters when the count is finalised,” said US ambassador Yuri Kim.
+Candidates and leaders, too, have their duty: not to presume results but to accept the judgment of voters when the count is finalised,” said US Ambassador Yuri Kim.

 “Visiting counting centre at the National Museum in #Tirana, where operations have started.
 We expect that they will be carried on with the highest level of integrity and responsibility.
 We welcome the call by parties’ leaders about the importance to wait patiently for the results of the counting.
-It will be equally important to respect the outcome of the elections by [the Central Election Commission],” wrote Luigi Soreca, EU ambassador to Albania, on Twitter.
+It will be equally important to respect the outcome of the elections by [the Central Election Commission],” wrote Luigi Soreca, EU Ambassador to Albania, on Twitter.